rpellerin/rpellerin.github.io/content/triathlon-checklist.md

 - Bidons can be stored in the frame (2 bidons maximum), between the aero bars (usually 1, sometimes 2 bidons) or behind the saddle (2 bidons maximum, maybe 3?).
 - [Fully integrated hydration systems](https://www.canyon.com/en-de/gear/accessories/bike-accessories/cycling-water-bottle/canyon-speedmax-hydration-system/10014133.html) exist but the aero gain is very marginal, and those systems are expensive.
 Also, they need to be refilled, they cannot be swapped during the race like bidons.

 Considering that it's hard to predict how much water one will drink, it's best to ensure to be able to swap empty bottles with new ones.
-Also, because of the difficulty of grabbing bottles, it's probably best to carry all the water/isotonic drink one will need.
-Therefore, my recommendation would be to store two standards bidons in the frame, and one optional additional bottle behind the saddle for a 70.3.
+Also, because of the difficulty of grabbing bottles, it's probably best to carry all the water/energy drinks one will need.
+Therefore, my recommendation would be to store two standards bidons in the frame, and one additional bottle behind the saddle for a 70.3.
 For a full IronMan, I'd probably consider 4 in total (2 in the frame, 2 behind the saddle).
 Trading empty bottles for full ones will always remain an option in case of hot weather.

 # 📅 To change on the bike weeks ahead of the race